linbrian2/Representatives-Website/README.md

 Clone this repository and navigate to the directory.
 As a Windows user, I prefer doing this by opening the command prompt and navigating to the project folder.

-From the command prompt install the dependencies:
+From the command prompt install the required dependencies:

-1. run `npm install`
+1. Run `npm install`
 2. Run `npm install express`.
 3. Run `npm install underscore`.
+4. Run `npm install morgan`.
+5. Run `npm install express-handlebars`.

 You are now ready to run the website and explore it!
+Use the command `node index.js`.
+It will listen on port 3000.
+You can visit the website by going to your internet browser, and going to the domain "localhost:3000".

 ## Specifications